deshawnwatson100-max/klarity-app/README.md

 - **Tone indicators** - Soften, Direct, or Playful
 - **Use this reply** buttons - One-tap to use suggestion
 - Smart context-aware responses

+### NEW: Voice Recording Feature 🎤
+Record voice messages and have them automatically transcribed and analyzed.

+#### How it Works
+1. Tap the **microphone icon** in the input bar (when no text is entered)
+2. Icon turns into a red stop button while recording
+3. Tap the stop button when done speaking
+4. App automatically:
+   - Transcribes your audio using GPT-4o Transcribe
+   - Adds the transcribed text to the conversation
+   - Navigates to chat screen for AI analysis

+#### Processing Flow
+- **Recording** - Red pulsing stop button shows active recording
+- **Transcribing** - Loading overlay with "Transcribing your voice..." message
+- **Analyzing** - "Analyzing your message..." appears while processing
+- **Complete** - Automatically enters chat screen with your transcribed message

+#### Technical Details
+- Uses **expo-av** for high-quality audio recording
+- **GPT-4o Transcribe** model for accurate speech-to-text
+- Supports microphone permissions request
+- Graceful error handling with user-friendly messages
+- Audio automatically deleted after transcription

 ### NEW: Image Analysis Feature 🎉
 Upload screenshots of text conversations to analyze for toxic communication patterns: